gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - that plateau can loosen gradually while still carrying weakened organizational constraint
 - transformed prior organization can recede from active lower-order organization into weak background constraint without being erased
 - transformed prior organization can remain historically real even when it no longer governs the present slice
+- transformed prior organization can recur across multiple slices as sub-threshold pressure before any true relational reopening is warranted

 So memory here is not merely archival retention.

-It appears operationally as the continued causal activity of transformed prior coherence, sometimes as active lower-order organization, sometimes as weakening organization, sometimes as weakened background constraint, and sometimes as renewed sub-threshold shaping pressure on a regime that still remains independently organized.
-That is why selection through coherence is non-binary: the past remains structurally active inside the downgraded present, and can later begin pressing on the present again without yet fully reorganizing it.
-That is why selection through coherence is non-binary: the past remains structurally active inside the downgraded present, or persists as boundary constraint after downgraded organization itself ceases to dominate.
-Cycle 47 makes this even sharper: non-binary selection includes not only active downgraded persistence and graded weakening, but also functional recession of prior organization into historically real, presently non-governing constraint.
+It appears operationally as the continued causal activity of transformed prior coherence, sometimes as active lower-order organization, sometimes as weakening organization, sometimes as weakened background constraint, and sometimes as renewed or recurrent sub-threshold shaping pressure on a regime that still remains independently organized.
+That is why selection through coherence is non-binary: the past remains structurally active inside the downgraded present, can persist as boundary constraint after downgraded organization itself ceases to dominate, and can later return as repeated pressure without yet fully reorganizing the field.
+Cycle 49 sharpens this further: non-binary selection includes not only active downgraded persistence, graded weakening, and functional recession into background constraint, but also recurrence of transformed prior organization as repeated sub-threshold shaping pressure against the present regime.

 ---

 ### 13. The architecture can reject, re-admit, confirm, begin to de-confirm, fully de-confirm, preserve explicit ambiguity, restart cleanly after contradiction, and register fresh weak recoupling after restart

-Cycles 5–48 together are especially important.
+Cycles 5–49 together are especially important.

 -	Cycle 5 showed disciplined rejection of an unsupported weak coupling
 -	Cycle 6 showed disciplined re-opening when reciprocal alignment and co-motion raised coherence again